|

 Unless you've changed the program option for doing so, your original images will not be affected when processed, i.e. they will first be copied to a folder of your choosing and processed from there.

-DNG, TIF, NEF, CR2, MRW, and ERF files are not supported in Google Earth, Google Maps, or Flickr.
-If your image list contains these files and if you later choose one of these export options, you'll be prompted whether to convert them to JPG format before proceeding.
+RAW files (DNG, NEF, CR2, MRW, ERF, RAF, ORF, PEF, ARW SR2, SRW, RW2, RAW, RWL, and MEF) are not supported in Google Earth, Google Maps, or Flickr.
+If your image list contains any of those, you'll need to convert them to a compatible format (like JPG) before proceeding.

-The program does not support the writing of RAW raster data found in DNG, NEF, CR2, MRW, and ERF files, so, before stamping, they have to be converted to JPG format.
+The program does not support the writing of raster data to RAW files, so before stamping, they must be converted to JPG format.

 If your camera's RAW format isn't supported, you can convert them to DNG using the free Adobe DNG Converter.